Jump to main content

 Traffic: Drive on the right-hand side

-Education: Ten years compulsory schooling.
+Education: Ten years of compulsory schooling.
 Over 40 per cent continue onto higher education.

 Working hours: A standard working week is 40 hours.
-Minimum paid vacation is five weeks per year (25 working days).
+Minimum of 25 working days (5 weeks) of annual paid leave.

 International calling code: +46